DylanBulfin/bignum/README.md

 performance.
 This should be used unless avoiding a `syn/pro_macro2` dependency is important.

+I haven't done any in-depth benchmarking but from simple testing with `time` it seems like this nearly doubles the speed of multiplication

 ### Usage
 The goal is that you can call `make_bignum(5, B5Int)`, which creates a base-5 numeric type called `B5Int`.
 This acceps visibility modifiers, e.g. `make_bignum(5, pub B5Int)`.
 This